xiadd/matic-docs/docs/develop/chainide.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

 ## Introduction

-ChainIDE is a cloud-based IDE for creating decentralized applications to deploy on different blockchains such as  Polygon, Ethereum, BNB Chain, Conflux, Nervos, Dfinity, Flow, Chain33, Fisco Bcos, etc. It fasts the development cycle and has pre-installed plugins that save users' time and effort.
-This is the beginner guide to creating and deploying a simple ERC-721 smart contract on Polygon Mumbai Testnet.
+[ChainIDE](https://chainide.com/) is a chain agnostic, cloud-based IDE for creating decentralized applications.
+It enhances development cycle through pre-configured plugins that save users' time and effort.
+This is a beginner guide on creating and deploying a simple ERC-721 smart contract on the Polygon Mumbai Testnet.
 If you have any questions, feel free to ask them in the [ChainIDE Discord](https://discord.gg/QpGq4hjWrh).

-## Prerequisites
+## Pre-requisites

 1. ChainIDE
 2. MetaMask
 3. Solidity

 ## Setting up a Wallet